fin3ss3g0d/evilgophish/README.md

 A `Google reCAPTCHA v2` implementation was created to help defend against bots.
 If this option is enabled, a visitor will have to complete a challenge before being granted access to a lure.

-1. First, sign up for an API key pair here: [Google recaptcha admin](http://www.google.com/recaptcha/admin)
+1. First, sign up for an API key pair here: [Google reCAPTCHA Admin](http://www.google.com/recaptcha/admin)
 2. Next, start `evilginx2` with the `-captcha` flag and supply the public/private key separated by a `:`.
 For example:

 `./evilginx2 -feed -g ../gophish/gophish.db -captcha <PUB_KEY>:<PRIV_KEY>`

+## Cloudflare Turnstile Setup

+A `Cloudflare Turnstile` implementation was created to help defend against bots.
+If this option is enabled, a visitor or their browser will have to complete a challenge before being granted access to a lure.

+1. First, sign up for an API key pair here: [Cloudflare Turnstile Get Started](https://developers.cloudflare.com/turnstile/get-started/)
+2. Next, start `evilginx2` with the `-turnstile` flag and supply the public/private key separated by a `:`.
+For example:

+`./evilginx2 -feed -g ../gophish/gophish.db -turnstile <PUB_KEY>:<PRIV_KEY>`

 ## Phishlets Surprise